+For children aged three and over:

+- In maintained nursery schools and nursery classes in maintained schools: - There will be at least one member of staff for every 13 children.

-- For children aged three and over: - Where a staff member with qualified teacher status (QTS), early years professional status, or another suitable level 6 qualification is working directly with the children, there will be one member of staff for every 13 children, and at least one other member of staff will hold an approved level 3 qualification. - For children in Reception classes: - Class sizes will be limited to 30 children per school teacher.
+- At least one member of staff will be a school teacher, as defined by section 122 of the Education Act 2002. - At least one other member of staff will hold an approved level 3 qualification.

+For children in Reception classes:

+- Class sizes will be limited to 30 children per school teacher, as per infant class size legislation.